dakotamm/research_blog/_posts/2023-08-22-kc-debrief-ic.md

 ### Looking Ahead:
 1. Initial conditions for 2017.
 2. Finish KC data cleaning.
-3. KC meeting deliverables ongoing.
-4. VFC for Aurora's LO output.
+3. VFC for Aurora's LO output.
-5. Readings with Aurora.
+4. Readings with Aurora (e.g., Santana & Shull, Sutton et al.).
-6. Reach out to Greg Johnson!
+5. Reach out to Greg Johnson!
-7. Remote work next week!
+6. OSM abstracts???

 ### Goals For This Week:
-1. Initial conditions for 2017!!!
-2. KC draft by end of week.
-3. Looking ahead to TS plots, more data exploration.
-4. Remote work plan by end of the week.
+1. Initial conditions for 2017 + work with Aurora by end of week.
+2. More data exploration...